valakasgg/impression-yeah-wordpress/README.md

 ## How its built.

 The bulk of the work is done using the Advanced Custom Fields Plugin with some Addons.
-Utilising the Flexible Content, when a new block inside flexible-content is created, the flexible-content.php file will search for a matching component file.
+Utilising the Flexible Content field, when a new block inside flexible-content is created,    flexible-content.php file will search for a matching component file.

 For the animations, I've used simple CSS keyframes for the pulse effect, AOS JS fade in once in viewport and an advanced SVG Morph using anime.js